-- (a) an implied condition on the part of the seller that etc. in the case of a sale he has a right to sell the goods, and that in the case of an agreement to sell he will have a right to sell the goods at the time when the property is to pass; - (b) an implied warranty that the buyer shall have and enjoy quiet possession of the goods; - (c) an implied warranty that the goods shall be free from any charge or encumbrance in favour of any third party, not declared or known to the buyer before or at the time when the contract is made. - 15.
-Where there is a contract for the sale of goods by Sale by description, there is an implied condition that the goods description. shall correspond with the description; and if the sale be by sample as well as by description, it is not sufficient that the bulk of the goods corresponds with the sample if the goods do not also correspond with the description.
+- (a) the seller; - (b) in a case where the parties to the contract intend that the seller should transfer only such title as a third person may have, that person; - (c) anyone claiming through or under the seller or that third person otherwise than under a charge or encumbrance disclosed or known to the buyer before the contract is made.

+15. (1) Where there is a contract for the sale of goods by Sale by description, there is an implied condition that the goods shall [11 of 1983]. correspond with the description; and if the sale is by sample as well as by description, it is not sufficient that the bulk of the goods corresponds with the sample if the goods do not also correspond with the description.